sioncheng/scala-practice/README.md

-scala program practice for seven language in seven weeks
+scala program practice for seven language in seven weeks. another practice from programming in scala.